 AU Students Thrive in Local D.C.
 Politics

 Students, neighborhood residents, and anticipation crowded the July Advisory Neighborhood Commission meeting.
-AU student and ANC 3D commissioner Joe Wisniewski sat on the board, waiting.
+American University student and ANC 3D commissioner Joe Wisniewski sat on the board, waiting.
 Like everyone, he was eager to hear the final votes on adding a bike lane to New Mexico Avenue—something he and other members had campaigned for.

-Finally, the votes came through: approved.
+Finally, the votes came through: Approved.
 Wisniewski, a senior in the School of Public Affairs, was thrilled.

-“The second we were done with the vote, we were halfway through the agenda, and everyone left,” he said.
+“The second we were done with the vote—we were halfway through the agenda—and everyone left,” he said.
 “I’m trying to find those issues that make people care about the ANC.
 I had people telling me it was the first time they cared about a vote.
 They cheered and got really excited about it.”